 “Work smarter, not harder”: Focus on sustainable accessibility

 Creating accessible digital products doesn’t have to cost a fortune, and it definitely doesn’t have to be disruptive to your design and development cycles.
 It’s significantly more affordable (and efficient) to build an accessible product from the beginning, than to fix and remediate a broken one.
+With every new release or update, there’s an increased possibility of a broken or inaccessible experience for a user.
 A focus on accessibility is important, but a focus on sustainability is the key to true success.

 Start at the beginning

 When is the first time accessibility is considered in your current workflow?
 If you’re not already talking about accessibility when planning or gathering requirements, you are risking increased effort in the long run.
-By including accessibility in your research, planning, design and development stages, you are mitigating issues and saving yourself time, effort and money!
+By including accessibility in your planning, research, design and development stages, you are mitigating issues and saving yourself time, effort and money!

 Test early and often